marvin-j97/corinth/README.md

 ### Docker Persistence

-To create a persistent queue within Docker you need to mount a volume.
+To create a persistent queue within Docker you need to mount a volume and make sure to correctly set the CORINTH_BASE_FOLDER environment variable.

 ```
 docker run -d -it --env CORINTH_BASE_FOLDER=/corinth/.corinth -p 127.0.0.1:8080:44444 --mount source=corinthvol,target=/corinth --rm --name corinth-queue corinth
 ```

 Pay attention to the `--mount` command.

-This will create a volume and mount it to your Docker container.
-Corinth will manage its persistence in the given base folder (CORINTH_BASE_FOLDER).
+This will create a volume and mount it to your Docker container as '/corinth'.
+In this example, Corinth will store its persistence in the .corinth folder (/corinth/.corinth).

 You can inspect the volume details using